 We can carry out draught proofing as a standalone service or as part of a more comprehensive window renovation project.
-Take a look at one of our recent draught proofing projects here and get in touch for a free quote.
+Take a look at one of our recent draught-proofing projects here and get in touch for a free quote.

 Sash Window Replacement

-Occasionally, thought thankfully very rarely, it is the case that an original sash window really is beyond the point of repair.
+Occasionally, though thankfully very rarely, it is the case that an original sash window really is beyond the point of repair.
 If we encounter a window that cannot be saved, Sash Window Experts can manufacture and replicate existing moulding details and carry out precise replacement work for your period window.

-And with double glazing technology advancing all the time, we take the opportunity to install new double glazed hard or soft wood sashes that use the Warm Edge Technology of modern sealed units while at the same time replicating the original moulding and horn detail of your original windows.
+And with double-glazing technology advancing all the time, we take the opportunity to install new double-glazed hard or soft wood sashes that use the Warm Edge Technology of modern sealed units while at the same time replicating the original moulding and horn detail of your original windows.

 Sash Window Experts offer a comprehensive range of services for sash window restoration in Brighton & Hove.
-If you have a period property with original sash windows that have seen better days, contact us today on 0800 197 0129 and speak to our friendly team to find out how we can help bring them back to life.
+If you have a period property with original sash windows that have seen better days, contact us today at 0800 197 0129 and speak to our friendly team to find out how we can help bring them back to life.

 My original sash windows are noisy and draughty and I am not sure what to do about them.
 Can you help?

 Absolutely we can.
 Get in touch to arrange for us to visit your home and inspect your problem windows.
 It’s an excellent opportunity to get professional advice and guidance on how best to maintain your sash windows.
 Our window surveys are free and without obligation.